Saint Paul

 Renewable Energy Goal

-Saint Paul aims to use renewable energy to power 50% of city operations within five years.
+The city of Saint Paul set a goal to use 50% renewable energy to power city operations by 2025.

 Fleet Policies and Composition